taylan/augmented-rss/README.md

 ### Augmented RSS Feeds

-Some RSS Feeds don't include the actual content, forcing you to click on the link and go to the site (which defeats the purpose of RSS in my opinion).
+Some RSS Feeds don't include actual content, forcing you to click on the link and go to the site (which defeats the purpose of RSS in my opinion).

 This is a Flask app which contains proxy feeds which augment the original feed with actual content.